Please see the links at the bottom of the page for our curriculum coverage for the current academic year.

-Much of our work is carried out in topics which cross curriculum boundaries.
+Some of our work is carried out in topics which cross curriculum boundaries.

-English is taught daily and pupils are taught the important skills of reading, writing, and speaking and listening.
+English is taught daily and pupils are taught the important skills of reading, writing and speaking and listening.
 Progress in these areas is very carefully monitored.

 Children are read to regularly by the class teacher as we believe a love of reading is a lifelong skill.
 Children also have opportunities to read individually, in small groups and in paired reading sessions.
 We use a range of published reading schemes including Ginn 360, Oxford reading tree and Wordwise , together with other fiction and non-fiction books.
 These are shelved in levels and the children progress through them.
 Children are encouraged to take books home and to turn to books for pleasure.
 They are also taught to use books to find information in the course of their subject work.
-Our library is in the newer part of the school and children are encouraged to borrow books and use it for research.

 Speaking and Listening